-Chapter 15: Obstacles in the Practice
+Chapter 15: Obstacles in the Practice of Yoga

-The third doubt of Arjuna.
-"We will be creating a chaos in the world by entering into this war.
-The consequence of this battle will be a terrible chaos, confusion in the entire human society.
-Also, is it worthwhile to break traditions, uproot temples of sacred worship and defy all the rules and regulations of human society which are held in high sacred esteem � the bonds of affection among people?"
-This is also a doubt of Arjuna.
+The third doubt of Arjuna was: “We will be creating chaos in the world by entering into this war.
+The consequence of this battle will be a terrible chaos and confusion throughout human society.
+Also, is it worthwhile to break traditions, uproot temples of sacred worship and defy all the rules and regulations of human society which are held in high, sacred esteem—the bonds of affection among people?”
 These doubts do not come on the very first day.
 They come after a few months, and they are enough to shake a person from the root.

-I have been repeatedly saying that inside factors are as important as outside factors because the powers that are within can stir up the powers without; and these are what are called the obstacles in the practice of yoga.
+I have been repeatedly saying that inside factors are as important as outside factors because the powers that are within can stir up the powers that are without; and these are what are called the obstacles in the practice of yoga.
 What we call the obstacles in meditation are only the counterparts of inner forces that are stirred up externally.
 Therefore, we must be able to realise in our own selves, to an appreciable extent, what are the powers within us, and what are the forces that are likely to be worked up into activity when we exert a pressure upon them or force them to take a particular direction of activity.

-Dirghakala nairantarya satkara asevitah drdhabhumih (Y.S.
+Satudīrghakāla nairantaryasatkāra āsevitaḥdṛḍhabhūmiḥ (Y.S.
 1.14), says Patanjali.
 This is a very wise statement in the Yoga Sutras.
-The practice should be continued for a very, very long time – dirghakala.
-Nairantarya is another term he uses: without remission of effort, without break in the practice.
+The practice should be continued for a very long time without remission of effort, without break in the practice.
 This means to say, it has to be continued every day.
 We should not miss it even one day.
 Even if we are moving in a train, we must sit and see that the practice is not broken.
-Satkara asevitah is another appellation that he uses: we must have great love for it.
+Satkāra āsevitaḥ is the other appellation that Patanjali uses: We must have great love for it.
 We are not taking to yoga because the Guru has told us to, or the scripture has declared it, or some pressure has been brought upon us by outside factors.
 We like it, and we have voluntarily taken to it.
 We have affection for it; it is dear to us.
-It is like a mother to us; it is like a father to us.
+It is like a mother and a father to us.
 It is everything to us.
-Such is yoga, which is going to protect us like a father and mother, and take care of us as if we are its child.
+Such is yoga, which is going to protect us like a parent, and take care of us as if we are its children.